Skip to main content

 Reserved Instances & Savings Plans

-Stop paying On-Demand rates for predictable workloads.
-The right commitment mix saves 40–72% on steady-state compute.
+Stop paying On-Demand rates for workloads that run 24/7.
+The right commitment mix saves 40–72% on steady-state compute — we model your usage before recommending a single purchase so you never over-commit.

 Cost Allocation & Budgeting